MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-usd/omni-channel-engagement-hub-agent.md

 ms.assetid: fb84962a-1ba4-4c56-992f-533cf921540a
 ms.custom:
 ---
-# Omnichannel for Customer Service for agent using Unified Service Desk
+# Agents using Omnichannel for Customer Service on Unified Service Desk

 Applies to Dynamics 365 for Customer Engagement apps version 9.1.0